cybertraining-dsc/fa20-523-349/project/project.md

 ## 2. Background Research and Previous Work
 Indy500 is the premier event of the IndyCar series.
 Each year, 33 cars compete on a 2.5-mile oval track for 200 laps.
 The track is split into several sections or timeline.
 E.g., SF/SFP indicate the start and finish line on the track or on the pit lane, respectively.A local communication network broadcasts race information to all the teams, following a general data exchange.
 ![alt text](https://github.com/cybertraining-dsc/fa20-523-349/blob/main/project/figure/fig1.png)
 In motorsports, a \textbf{pit stop} is a pause for refueling, new tires, repairs, mechanical adjustments, a driver change, a penalty, or any combination of them.Unexpected events happen in a race, including mechanical failures or a crash.
 Depending on the severity level of the event, sometimes it leads to a dangerous situation for other cars to continue the racing with high speed on the track.
-In these cases, a full course yellow flag rises to indicate the race entering a \textbf{caution laps} mode, in which all the cars slow down and follow a safety car and can not overtake until another green flag raised.
+In these cases, a full course yellow flag rises to indicate the race entering a caution laps mode, in which all the cars slow down and follow a safety car and can not overtake until another green flag raised.

+[5][6] is a series of work forecasting the decision-to-decision loss in rank position for each racer in NASCAR.
+[6] describes how they leveraged expert knowledge of the domain to produce a real-time decision system for tire changes within a NASCAR race.
+They chose to model the change in rank position and avoid predicting the rank position directly since it is complicated due to its dependency on the timing of other racers' pit stops.
+In our work, we aim to build forecasting that relies less on domain knowledge and investigate the pit stop modeling.

 ## 3. Choice of Data-sets